Adam West

 William West Anderson (September 19, 1928 – June 9, 2017), known professionally as Adam West, was an American actor.
 He portrayed Batman in the 1960s ABC series of the same name and its 1966 theatrical feature film, reprising the role in various media until 2017.
 Having made his film debut in the 1950s, West starred opposite Chuck Connors in Geronimo (1962) and The Three Stooges in The Outlaws Is Coming (1965).
 He also appeared in the science fiction film Robinson Crusoe on Mars (1964).

-He voiced parodied versions of himself in the animated television sitcoms Johnny Bravo (1997, 2004), The Fairly OddParents (2003–2008), The Simpsons (1992, 2002), SpongeBob SquarePants and Family Guy (2000–2017).
-In the latter, he played Mayor Adam West between the second and seventeenth seasons.
+He voiced parodied versions of himself in the animated television series Johnny Bravo (1997, 2004), The Fairly OddParents (2003–2008), The Simpsons (1992, 2002), and Family Guy (2000–2017).
+In Family Guy, he played Mayor Adam West between the second and seventeenth seasons.
 He received a television star on the Hollywood Walk of Fame in 2012.

 Early life

-Adam West was born William West Anderson on September 19, 1928, in Walla Walla, Washington.
+William West Anderson was born on September 19, 1928, in Walla Walla, Washington.
 His father, Otto Anderson (1903–1984) was a farmer descending from Scania in southern Sweden; and his mother, Audrey Volenne (née Speer; 1906–1969) was an opera singer and concert pianist who left her Hollywood dreams to care for her family.
 Following her example, as a young man West told his father that he intended to go to Hollywood after completing school.
 He moved to Seattle with his mother when he was 15, following his parents' divorce.

 West attended Walla Walla High School during his freshman and sophomore years and later enrolled in Lakeside School in Seattle.
 He attended Whitman College but studied at the University of Puget Sound during the fall semester of 1949.
 He graduated with a bachelor's degree in literature and a minor in psychology from Whitman College, where he was a member of the Gamma Zeta chapter of the Beta Theta Pi fraternity.
 He also participated in the speech and debate team.

 Drafted into the U.S. Army during the Korean War, he served as an announcer on American Forces Network television.
 After his discharge, he worked as a milkman before moving to Hawaii to pursue a television career.